cylc/cylc-doc/src/index.rst

 .. warning::

+   Cylc 8.0b3 is the final beta release of Cylc 8, a major upgrade from Cylc 7.

-   Cylc 8 is beta software that is not yet recommended for production use.
+   As beta software it is not yet recommended for production use, but the primary components of the new system are all in place.

-   This documentation has not yet been fully updated and may contain errors.
+   This documentation has been revised for Cylc 8 but some new features are yet to be fully documented.

 .. toctree::
    :maxdepth: 2